Millions flee Kyiv as humanitarian crisis worsen across Ukraine

 “There are some questions, problems and difficulties but in the past we have overcome them and we will overcome them,” he said.

-However, the invasion has so far failed to reach its stated objectives but has caused thousands of deaths and forced more than two million people to flee the country, while several cities are under siege.
+However, the invasion has so far failed to reach its stated objectives but has caused thousands of deaths and forced more than 2 million people to flee the country, while several cities are under siege.

-In Brussels, European Commission President Ursula von der Leyen said the hospital attack could constitute a war crime and should be investigated, calling it “inhumane, cruel and tragic”.
+In Brussels, European Commission president Ursula von der Leyen said the hospital attack could constitute a war crime and should be investigated, calling it “inhumane, cruel and tragic”.

 Russia says its offensive is aimed at disarming its neighbour and dislodging leaders it calls neo-Nazis.
-Kyiv and its Western allies say this is a baseless pretext to invade a democratic country of 44 million people.
+Kyiv and its western allies say this is a baseless pretext to invade a democratic country of 44 million people.

-But so far Russian forces have failed to crush Ukraine’s military, while Zelensky - still in Kyiv - has rallied his people and Western military aid has poured across the Polish and Romanian borders.
+But so far Russian forces have failed to crush Ukraine’s military, while Zelensky – still in Kyiv – has rallied his people and western military aid has poured across the Polish and Romanian borders.

 Russian troops have advanced in the south but have yet to capture a city in the north or east.
-Meanwhile, the Western-led sanctions designed to cut off the Russian economy and government from international markets have bitten hard, with the rouble plunging.
+Meanwhile, the western-led sanctions designed to cut off the Russian economy and government from international markets have bitten hard, with the rouble plunging.

-Goldman Sachs Group said on Thursday it was closing its Russian business - the first major U.S. bank to exit.
+Goldman Sachs Group said on Thursday it was closing its Russian business, the first major US bank to exit.
 It follows decisions by such emblematic global brands as McDonald’s, Starbucks and Coca-Cola to halt business in Russia.

 Register for free to continue reading